Emprie vs Flippa

 Flippa offers some more flexibility when it comes to listing on their marketplace.

-Similar to Empire flippers there are a number of affiliate sites, eCommerce sites, and dropshipping sites which cover plenty of different niches for you to choose from.
-As there are currently over 6,000 listings you can be sure there’s almost any niche you can think of up for sale right now.
+Similar to Empire Flippers there are a number of affiliate sites, eCommerce sites, and dropshipping sites that cover plenty of different niches for you to choose from.
+As there are currently over 6,000 listings on Flippa, there’s almost any niche you can think of up for sale right now.

-This is helpful as a buyer if you have a specific niche you like to stick to.
+This is helpful as a buyer if you’d like to acquire in a specific niche.

 Empire Flippers